8 ways to refinance a mortgage with bad credit

 These options are only available if you are eligible for VA loans and/or have a mortgage guaranteed by the Department of Veterans Affairs.

 Like an FHA streamline refinance, an IRRRL must result in a “net tangible benefit” for the borrower.
-“VA homeowners must [also] be able to recoup the costs of the new loan within 36 months of closing,” says Chris Birk, director of education at Veterans United Home Loans and author of “The Book on VA Loans: An Essential Guide to Maximizing Your Home Loan Benefits.”
+“VA homeowners must [also] be able to recoup the costs of the new loan within 36 months of closing,” says Chris Birk, vice president of mortgage insight for Veterans United Home Loans and author of “The Book on VA Loans: An Essential Guide to Maximizing Your Home Loan Benefits.”
 “Those costs do not include the VA funding fee or escrows.”

 If you’re a veteran with a current mortgage that is not a VA loan, a VA-guaranteed cash-out refinance loan lets you replace your current loan with a new one while allowing you to take cash out of your home equity.
 Even if you don’t want to take cash out, eligible veterans with a current mortgage from a lender other than the VA should investigate this option.